Imagine the contents of your dream fridge.

 Based in Columbia County, the Hudson Valley catering company is the latest passion project for New York City-trained chef Nicole Craft.
 Most recently the executive chef of Bartlett House in Ghent, Craft launched Snackcraft as a full-time catering and meal service program after maintaining it as her side hustle for years.

-Now, with self-isolation in full swing, she’s using it to help Hudson Valleyites support local and dine deliciously from the comfort of home.
+Now, with more people eating in, she’s using it to help Hudson Valleyites support local and dine deliciously from the comfort of home.

 “In the Hudson Valley, I initially began with weekly meal prep for a family in Westchester,” she reveals.
 “I loved that opportunity so much that I wanted to share that same experience with others and began targeting those who just didn’t have the time to curate a quality meal.
 As a single mother myself, one day I was imagining how a service like this would benefit me, so I got to planning.”